 There are some plants, though, that don't flower at all.
-In fact, they're some of the oldest plants in the world.
+They're some of the oldest plants in the world.
 Some of the earliest species of non-flowering plants first appeared nearly 400 million years ago.
 Scientists who study plants — called botanists — believe that the wide variety of flowering plants we see today evolved from these older forms of non-flowering plants.

 Are these ancient species of non-flowering plants still in existence today?
 You bet they are!
 And you're probably familiar with many of them.